CharlieDeans/YouTube-Playlist-Downloader/README.md

 <!-- For a new paragraph press (Enter) twice -->
 <!-- For a new line press (Space) twice followed by (Enter) once-->

-# WELCOME TO THE YouTube Playlist Downloader
+# Welcome to the YouTube Playlist Downloader

 The use of this program is quite simple.
 Make sure you've got Python installed.
 Preferably the newest.
 -Run setup.py to install your requirements or use